Nordeus/pushkin/docs/sources/index.md

 ---

-### Step 3 - Starting Pushkin
+### Step 4 - Starting Pushkin

-If you are starting Pushkin for the first time you should initialize database which you created in *Step 2* with following command:
+If you are starting Pushkin for the first time you should initialize the database which you created in *Step 2* with the following command:
 ```bash
 pushkin --configuration config.ini --init-db
 ```